Daniel Duarte (baseball)

-Daniel Francisco Duarte (born December 4, 1996) is a Mexican professional baseball relief pitcher who is a free agent.
-He has previously played in Major League Baseball (MLB) for the Cincinnati Reds and Minnesota Twins.
+Daniel Francisco Duarte (born December 4, 1996) is a Mexican professional baseball pitcher for the New York Mets of Major League Baseball (MLB).
+He has previously played in MLB for the Cincinnati Reds and Minnesota Twins.
 He was signed by the Texas Rangers as an international free agent in 2013.
 Duarte is listed at 6 ft 0 in and 235 lbs and bats and throws right handed.

 Career

 Texas Rangers

 On July 2, 2013, Duarte was signed by the Texas Rangers organization as an international free agent.
-He made his professional debut with the AZL Rangers in 2015, posting a 5.68 ERA in 4 games.
-In 2016, Duarte pitched in 12 games for the Dominican Summer League Rangers, recording a 6–3 record and 3.05 ERA with 44 strikeouts in 59.0 innings pitched.
+He made his professional debut with the Arizona League Rangers in 2015, posting a 5.68 ERA in four games.
+In 2016, Duarte pitched in 12 games for the Dominican Summer League Rangers, recording a 6–3 record and 3.05 ERA with 44 strikeouts in 59 innings pitched.
 On April 18, 2017, Duarte was loaned to the Tigres de Quintana Roo of the Mexican League for the 2017 season.
 In 37 appearances for Quintana Roo, Duarte logged a 6–1 record and 1.96 ERA.

 Kansas City Royals

 On December 12, 2017, Duarte was selected by the Kansas City Royals in the minor league phase of the Rule 5 draft.
 Duarte was loaned to the Tigres de Quintana Roo of the Mexican League from March 30 to June 30, 2018, and posted a 2–1 record and 4.26 ERA in 21 appearances.
 He split the remainder of the season between the rookie-level Idaho Falls Chukars and the Single-A Lexington Legends, recording a cumulative 1.05 ERA in 13 appearances.
-For the 2019 season, Duarte split the year between the rookie-level AZL Royals, Lexington, and the High-A Wilmington Blue Rocks, pitching to a 5.60 ERA with 26 strikeouts in 27.1 innings pitched.
+For the 2019 season, Duarte split the year between the rookie-level Arizona League Royals, Lexington, and the High-A Wilmington Blue Rocks, pitching to a 5.60 ERA with 26 strikeouts in 27 1/3 innings pitched.
 On October 19, 2019, Duarte was released by the Royals organization.

 Cincinnati Reds

 On January 28, 2020, Duarte signed with the Tigres de Quintana Roo of the Mexican League.
 However, he was released on February 7 so he could pursue an opportunity with an MLB team.
-On February 8, 2020, Duarte signed a minor league contract with the Cincinnati Reds organization.
+On February 8, Duarte signed a minor league contract with the Cincinnati Reds organization.
 Duarte did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
 He was released by the Reds organization on June 1.